atom/bracket-matcher/README.md

 * <b>Autocomplete Characters</b> - Comma-separated pairs that the editor will treat as brackets / quotes.
 Entries in this field override the package defaults.
   * ie: `<>, (), []`

-* <b>Pairs to Indent</b> - Comma-separated pairs that enhance the editor's Auto Indent feature.
-When used, the indent level is increased following the opening bracket and a newline.
+* <b>Pairs With Extra Newline</b> - Comma-separated pairs that enhance the editor's Auto Indent feature.
+When used, a newline is automatically added between the pair when enter is pressed between them.
+Note: This feature is meant to be used in combination with brackets defined for indentation by the active language mode (increaseIndentPattern / decreaseIndentPattern).
 Example:
 ```
 fn main() {